capybaralet/Blocks_quickstart/README.md

 # Blocks_quickstart
-This repo contains a simple demo of Blocks and Fuel, demonstrating some basic functions.
+This repo contains a simple demo of Blocks and Fuel.

 The idea is to help new users get started as quickly as possible.